How Industrial Ecommerce Companies Can Step Up Their Digital Game

 Omnichannel presence.

-Having an omnichannel presence means serving customers in their preferred digital channel and providing a unified customer experience across channels.
-For industrial ecommerce businesses, this means providing a frictionless customer experience through their website, social media and email, in addition to having a presence in offline channels such as tradeshows or brick-and-mortar stores.
+An omnichannel presence means meeting customers’ needs in their preferred digital channel and providing a unified customer experience across channels.
+For industrial ecommerce businesses, this means providing a frictionless customer experience through their website, social media and email.

 An omnichannel presence also requires seamless data integration between channels — meaning your CRM system is connected to your ecommerce website, social media, inventory management software and other systems to monitor real-time updates across channels.